 Dr Evelyne Schmid is a lecturer in international and European law at Bangor University, Wales.
 She holds a PhD (summa cum laude) from the Graduate Institute of International and Development Studies in Geneva, a Master of Arts in Law and Diplomacy (MALD) of the Fletcher School, Tufts University and a Masters degree, with distinction, in International Relations from the University of Geneva.
 She has Associate Fellowship status with the UK Higher Education Academy and is completing the second stage of the Postgraduate Certificate in Learning and Teaching in Higher Education.

-In her current research, Evelyne explores how various branches of international law address harm and injury arising from armed violence.
-She is currently working on a monograph which examines the extent to which violations of economic, social and cultural rights have a role to play in international criminal law.
+In her current research, Evelyne explores how various branches of international law address (or don’t address) harm and injury arising from armed violence.
+She is currently publishing a monograph with Cambridge University Press.
+Her study examines the extent to which violations of economic, social and cultural rights have a role to play in international criminal law as well as the legal history of socio-economic and cultural issues in the repression of international crimes.

-Evelyne is also acting in an advisory capacity to government delegations and civil society during the ongoing negotiations at the United Nations for an international Arms Trade Treaty and she is a member of the International Law Association Committee on Reparations for Victims of Armed Conflict.
+Evelyne was also acting in an advisory capacity to government delegations and civil society during the negotiations at the United Nations for an international Arms Trade Treaty and she is a member of the International Law Association Committee on Reparations for Victims of Armed Conflict.

 Before moving to Wales, Evelyne completed a doctoral fellowship at Harvard Law School, Harvard University and was project coordinator for the International Criminal Court’s ICC Legal Tools Project at TRIAL in Geneva and in charge of the United States Institute of Peace (USIP) Truth Commission Digital Collection.
 Until 2012, she was a board member of Amnesty International Switzerland.